ysyk2021/the-promotable-executive-techniques-for-building-leadership-skills-for-career-growth/src/chapter-6-3.md

-Chapter 6: Decision Making and Problem Solving: Implementing Decisions and Measuring Progress
+Implementing Decisions and Measuring Progress
 =============================================================================================

 Effective decision making and problem solving also involve implementing decisions and measuring progress towards achieving desired outcomes.
 In this chapter, we will discuss techniques for implementing decisions and measuring progress.